Peacock Theatre: Former theatres

+Hammerstein could not secure the artists and operas most popular in London as the Royal Covent Garden Syndicate was able to do, and as his prices were the same as those of the rival company, operagoers mostly favoured the older house.
+Hammerstein lost £40,000 (equivalent of £5m in current terms) during his first and only season.
+He leased the theatre – described by The Stage Year Book as "a monument of misdirected energy ... hopeless from its inception" – to a French producer who reopened it as a variety house.

 In May 1915 the theatre hosted Vladimir Rosing's Allied Opera Season.
 Rosing presented the English premiere of Tchaikovsky's The Queen of Spades and introduced Tamaki Miura as Madama Butterfly, the first Japanese singer to be cast in that role.

-The theatre was purchased by Oswald Stoll in 1916 and renamed the Stoll Theatre and, for a time, as the Stoll Picture Theatre, housing cine variety until the 1950s.
+The theatre was purchased by Oswald Stoll in 1916 and renamed the Stoll Theatre and, for a time, as the Stoll Picture Theatre, housing cine-variety until the 1950s.
 Rose-Marie played at the Stoll Theatre in 1942, followed by Kismet and Stars on Ice in 1947.
 The London transfer of a version of George Gershwin's Porgy and Bess that restored it to an operatic form, took place here on 9 October 1952.
 Joan of Arc at the Stake was produced in 1954, starring Ingrid Bergman.
 The theatre closed on 4 August 1957, and was demolished for the construction of an office block.